sinclairzx81/typebox/readme.md

 ### Types

-Use the `CreateType(...)` function to specify and return a custom type.
+Use the `CreateType(...)` function to specify custom type.
 This function will return a type factory function that can be used to construct the type.
 The following creates and registers a BigNumber type which will statically infer as `bigint`.

 ```typescript
 //--------------------------------------------------------------------------------------------